Chlöe Howl: 2013–present

-On 4 March 2013, her first extended play, Rumour, was released for free download.
+Her first extended play, Rumour, was released for free download on 4 March 2013, her 18th birthday.
 In June 2013, she released the video for her first single, "No Strings".
 She released a second extended play No Strings on 26 August.
 "No Strings" was part of the soundtrack for the movie Kick-Ass 2.
 On 9 December 2013, her second single "Paper Heart" was released.

 On 2 December 2013 she was nominated for the BBC Sound of 2014.
 On 5 December 2013 she was shortlisted for the 2014 BRIT Awards: Critics' Choice Award, eventually finishing behind Sam Smith.
 Howl was included in the New Artists 2014 list by iTunes, along with MØ, Sam Smith and Dan Croll.
 Howl supported Ellie Goulding at some of her 2014 shows in Europe.
 In March 2014 she released "Rumour" as her third single.

 It was expected that her debut studio album Chlöe Howl would be released in 2014 by Columbia Records (Sony Music), but by April 2015 it was being reported that she had left Sony Music.
 She released a new single "Bad Dream" via the indie label Heavenly Songs in April 2015.
 In May 2015 she teamed up with fashion house Fendi to model their new range of Orchidea sunglasses.
 In June 2016 she appeared alongside Ella Eyre in a video promoting the Nintendo 3DS handheld console.

 Her single, "Magnetic" was released on 16 June 2017, followed by "Do It Alone" which was released on 26 October 2017.
 Howl released "Work" on 4 October 2018, the lead single from her EP of the same name, released on 29 November 2018.
 Howl released "Millionaire" on 7 March 2019.
 Howl released "In the Middle (Sad Banger)" on 7 June 2019.